University-of-Mons/sismic-tutorial/sismic-tutorial.md

 According to the methodology described in the article, one should first analyse the problem by making a user story, a UI mock-up and a component diagram, but this will not be covered in the current tutorial.

 Here is the UI mock-up of the GUI that will interact with the statechart.
-Different buttons can send events to the statechart (acceleration pedal, brake pedal, engine start button, ...) and some data from the statechart can be viewved on the dashboard (the speed, the memorized speed, indicator of Cruise Control switched on).
+Different buttons can send events to the statechart (acceleration pedal, brake pedal, engine start button, ...) and some data from the statechart can be viewed on the dashboard (the speed, the memorized speed, indicator of Cruise Control switched on).

 <p align="center">
    <img src="figures/mock-up.png">